amandasavluchinske/devchecklists-documentation/checklist-en.md

-## Awesome SaaS Product Documentation Checklist
+## Awesome SaaS End-User Documentation Checklist

 - [ ] If this is the first piece of documentation you're writing, please try to think about structure.
 Structure is extremely important to ensure users can easily find what they're looking for.
 You can have the greatest documentation ever, if you don't pair that with a good information structure your users might as well become frustrated as if you didn't have any.
 - E.g. Here are some good links on how to build a good information structure for your docs:
 - E.g. You can also get some inspiration by taking a look at some good product documentations out there:
+   - [ ] [Skype for Windows](https://support.skype.com/en/skype/windows-desktop/) - Notice how clean the docs' structure looks.
+There are big icons and subtitles that fit the end-users' main concerns.
 - [ ] Make sure you are being objective.
 You need to maintain readers interested and help them find what they need with ease.
 - [ ] Think about your formatting, it's extremely important!
 For example, look at how this small change makes the text look much more intelligible:
 - E.g. BAD: